Model United Nations

 How will students travel to and from the camp?

-For those flying in or local to New York City, we are proud to offer a school bus to bring campers and staff to and from New York City at the beginning and end of each week.
+For those local or flying to New York City, we are proud to offer a bus to bring campers and staff to and from New York City at the beginning and end of each week.
 Buses leave at 2:00pm on the first day of the program (Monday) and return back to New York at 12:00pm the following Sunday.
-Buses to Model UN Camp depart from the front of the Downtown Community Center in lower Manhattan, located at 120 Warren Street between West and Greenwich in TriBeCa.
+Buses to Model UN Camp depart from Downtown Manhattan (The exact address of this will be given at a later date).

 What are the camp's sleeping arrangements?